Daihatsu Charade: Competition

-In 1979, two G10 Charades were competing at 2400-kilometre Tour of Malaysia Rally and finished at 1st and 2nd place.
-The G10 continued its competitiveness by winning the 2/1 class at 1981 Monte Carlo Rally by finished 28th out of 263 participants and 1982 Safari Rally by finished 17th out of 72 participants.
+In 1979, two G10 Charades competed in the 2400-kilometre Tour of Malaysia Rally and finished first and second.
+The G10 continued its competitiveness by winning the 2/1 class at 1981 Monte Carlo Rally while finishing 28th overall (out of 263 participants).
+They also won their class at the 1982 Safari Rally, where they finished 17th out of 72 starting cars.

 Uruguayan driver Guillermo Viera driving his Daihatsu Charade G10 with his brother Agustín Viera as copilot, had competed several times in the 19 Capitals Historic Rally of Uruguay.
 In 2011 they finished 41st in the overall rank, in 2012 they finished 18th, in 2014 they finished 9th, and in 2016 they finished second overall with a tight final difference with the winners of only two hundredths of a second after nearly 50 hours of competition.
 They were ranked seventh overall and first in its class at the 500 miles rally of Entre Ríos in 2011.

-They also had an outstanding performance in the Uruguayan Championship of Historical Tourism 2013, where they won first place in category A.
+They went on to win Category A in the Uruguayan Championship of Historical Tourism in 2013.